Are you signed up for Utah’s best summer camp?

 6 Flight / 2 Training

 Are you ready for the challenges as a command officer aboard a starship?
-Enlist in an officer camp to refine your skills in security maneuvers, tactics, diplomacy and science.
-Afterward your improved skills will be put to the test with a challenging mission.
+Our officer camp courses will refine your skills in security maneuvers, tactics, diplomacy and science.
+Afterward your improved skills will be put to the test with a challenging mission in our simulators.

 - 8:30am – 8:30pm

 Camp dates are available below.
 If no dates are listed then all spots have been filled.
 We will continue to add camps, but spots often fill fast.
 A waitlist may be available for higher volume summer camps.